paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 private static Log.EventRecorder   fixBug = Log.Events(action: "Todo");
 ```

-A log call can include any number of additional parameters.
-They can be either single objects or key-value pairs.
+A log call can include many additional parameters.
+They are single objects or key-value pairs.
 If a parameter is a string that ends in an equals (=), it becomes a key, and the next parameter becomes a value.
 Log consumers can generate a dictionary using these rules with `Log.ToDictionary`.
-Objects that are not involved in key-value pairs become dictionary entries where the object is the key, and the value is null.
+Objects not involved in key-value pairs become dictionary entries where the object is the key, and the value is null.

 #### Event Logging

 In many situations, you want a limited set of consistent actions with varying messages.
-For messaging purposes, the action can be called the event, and the delegate call only has to supply a message.
+For messaging purposes, the action is an event, and the delegate call only has to supply a message.

 ```c#
 private static Log.EventRecorder   healthUpEvent   = Log.Events(action: "Health");